50 Years of Experience in NJ Bankruptcy Law

 • Student loans due and owing for less than five years (unless extreme hardship is shown.)

-• Fines or penalties imposed by government.
+• Fines or penalties imposed by the government.

 If you have assets with financial value, the Court-appointed Chapter 7 bankruptcy trustee may have the right to take and sell those assets for the benefit of your creditors.
 Some property is “exempt” and may not be subject to sale in this fashion.
 Contact Cosner Law Group today to discuss which exemptions may be applicable to help protect your assets from being sold by the bankruptcy trustee for the benefit of your creditors.

-All of the attorneys in our firm can help you through every step of the process, including:
+The bankruptcy attorneys in our firm can help you through every step of the process, including:

 • Helping you enroll in mandatory credit counseling

-• Assisting you in collecting all the documentation that has to be filed with the bankruptcy court including:
+• Assisting you in collecting all the documentation that has to be filed with the bankruptcy court, including:

 • List of all assets and liabilities